Bali: Beauty pageant

 Bali was the host of Miss World 2013 (63rd edition of the Miss World pageant).
 It was the first time Indonesia hosted an international beauty pageant.
+In 2022, Bali also co-hosted Miss Grand International 2022 along with Jakarta, West Java, and Banten.

+International conferences and summits

+Bali has hosted milestone regional and sectoral gatherings, including ASEAN's foundational summits and declarations, namely the 1976 Declaration of ASEAN Concord and Treaty of Amity and Cooperation in Southeast Asia, the Bali Concord II (2003), and the Bali Concord III (2011) alongside the East Asia Summit's "Bali Principles".
+It also hosted the 2007 UNFCCC COP13 that produced the Bali Road Map, as well as the APEC Leaders' Week and the WTO Ninth Ministerial that adopted the Bali Package on trade facilitation.

+Recurring platforms such as the Bali Process on people smuggling and the Bali Democracy Forum have further anchored Bali's role in regional governance architectures.
+Sectoral leadership is also evident: the UN's Global Platform for Disaster Risk Reduction convened in Bali in 2022.
+Bali has also hosted the Multilateral Naval Exercise Komodo; according to Reuters, the exercise has included participation by the People's Liberation Army Navy and taken place amid South China Sea tensions linked to overlapping claims, including China's "nine-dash line", which an arbitral tribunal constituted under UNCLOS found had no legal basis in 2016, while official reports note that the 2025 iteration in Bali involved 38 countries and 19 foreign warships at Tanjung Benoa.

 Sports

 Bali is a major world surfing destination with popular breaks dotted across the southern coastline and around the offshore island of Nusa Lembongan.

 As part of the Coral Triangle, Bali, including Nusa Penida, offers a wide range of dive sites with varying types of reefs, and tropical aquatic life.

 Bali was the host of 2008 Asian Beach Games.
 It was the second time Indonesia hosted an Asia-level multi-sport event, after Jakarta held the 1962 Asian Games.

+In 2023, Bali was the location for a major eSports event, the Dota 2 Bali Major, the third and final Major of the Dota Pro Circuit season.
+The event was held at the Ayana Estate and the Champa Garden, and it was the first time that a Dota Pro Circuit Major was held in Indonesia.

 In football, Bali is home to Bali United football club, which plays in Liga 1.

 The team was relocated from Samarinda, East Kalimantan to Gianyar, Bali.
 Harbiansyah Hanafiah, the main commissioner of Bali United explained that he changed the name and moved the home base because there was no representative from Bali in the highest football tier in Indonesia.
 Another reason was due to local fans in Samarinda preferring to support Pusamania Borneo F.C. rather than Persisam.

 Heritage sites

-In June 2012, Subak, the irrigation system for paddy fields in Jatiluwih, central Bali was enlisted as a Natural UNESCO World Heritage Site.
+In June 2012, Subak, the irrigation system for paddy fields in Jatiluwih, central Bali was listed as a Natural UNESCO World Heritage Site.